 How long is the route?

-Most sources mention Faro de Maspalomas (Maspalomas Lighthouse) as the starting point of the Camino de Santiago on Gran Canaria.
+Most sources mention Faro de Maspalomas (Maspalomas Lighthouse) as the starting point of the Camino de Santiago de Gran Canaria.
 The route finishes at the Church of Santiago de Los Caballeros in Gáldar.

 How to get to Faro de Maspalomas?

 Step 1.
 Fly to Gran Canaria.
-There are low-cost direct flights to Gran Canaria from many European countries, e.g. UK, Ireland, Germany, Italy, France, etc. It’s easy and cheap to get there.
+There are direct flights to Gran Canaria from many European countries, e.g. UK, Ireland, Germany, Italy, France, Spain, etc. It’s easy and cheap to get there.

 Step 2.
 Take a bus from the airport (LPA) to Faro de Maspalomas (Maspalomas Lighthouse).
 There are 2 buses from the airport, #66 and #90.
-The 66 bus is direct, and the journey takes 25 minutes.
-It leaves daily every hour from 7.30 am to 8.30 pm.
-The timetable might change you can find the up-to-date timetable here.
-The 90 bus makes a lot of stops on the way, it takes 45 minutes.
-The price is the same 3,5 euros (paid on the bus by card or cash).
+Buses leave daily every hour or so.
+You can find the up-to-date timetable here.
+The price is 4 euros (paid on the bus by card or cash).
 The bus station is a 5-minute walk from the lighthouse.

 There is a direct bus (#30) from Las Palmas de Gran Canaria (from both Santa Catalina and San Telmo Bus Stations) to Maspalomas Lighthouse.
 It’s a 40-minute journey, the price is 7 euros (paid on the bus by card or cash).